 Pro Tools 12 Essential Training with Skye Lewin

 Learn how to record, edit, mix, and master audio and MIDI in Pro Tools 12.

 Music Production Secrets: Larry Crane on Recording with Larry Crane

-Get a glimpse behind the studio curtain and see music recording secrets in action with the producer/engineer who's worked with She & Him, The Decemberists, Elliott Smith, Jenny Lewis, The Go-Betweens, and Sleater-Kinney.
+Glimpse behind the studio curtain to see music recording secrets with the producer/engineer who's worked with She & Him, The Decemberists, Elliott Smith, and Sleater-Kinney.

 2h 21m • COURSE

 Drum Setup and Mic'ing in the Studio with Ryan Hewitt

 Learn techniques for capturing drum sounds from GRAMMY-winning recording engineer Ryan Hewitt.
 "Drum Doctor" Ross Garfield consults on a real-world setup for drummer Josh Freese.

 Advanced Drum Recording Session with Josh Freese with Ryan Hewitt